mebauer/nyc-311-street-flooding/README.md

 | [wrangling-streets-geom.ipynb](https://github.com/mebauer/nyc-311-street-flooding/blob/main/data-wrangling/wrangling-streets-geom.ipynb) | Cleaning the streets dataset. | [View](https://nbviewer.jupyter.org/github/mebauer/nyc-311-street-flooding/blob/main/data-wrangling/wrangling-streets-geom.ipynb) |
 | [wrangling-data-inspection.ipynb](https://github.com/mebauer/nyc-311-street-flooding/blob/main/data-wrangling/wrangling-data-inspection.ipynb) | Inspecting data before analysis. | [View](https://nbviewer.jupyter.org/github/mebauer/nyc-311-street-flooding/blob/main/data-wrangling/wrangling-data-inspection.ipynb) |

-# Open Source Applications Used in Project

-- [Anaconda](https://www.anaconda.com/): A distribution of the Python and R programming languages for scientific computing (data science, machine learning applications, large-scale data processing, predictive analytics, etc.), that aims to simplify package management and deployment.
-- [Project Jupyter](https://jupyter.org/index.html): Project Jupyter is a non-profit, open-source project, born out of the IPython Project in 2014 as it evolved to support interactive data science and scientific computing across all programming languages.
-- [Jupyter Notebook](https://jupyter.org/try): The Jupyter Notebook is an open-source web application that allows you to create and share documents that contain live code, equations, visualizations and narrative text.
-- [nbviewer](https://nbviewer.jupyter.org/): A web application that lets you enter the URL of a Jupyter Notebook file, renders that notebook as a static HTML web page, and gives you a stable link to that page which you can share with others.
-- [Binder](https://mybinder.org/): The Binder Project is an open community that makes it possible to create sharable, interactive, reproducible environments.

 # Resources

 - [NYC Open Data](https://opendata.cityofnewyork.us/): Open Data is free public data published by New York City agencies and other partners.